bloominstituteoftechnology/React-Github-User-Card/README.md

 Now that you have completed the MVP, I want you to think about the process it took you to get here.
 Is there anything you wish you had planned better?
 Anything you would do differently?
 Now take a minute think about how you would accomplish these same objectives with function components and hooks.
 You have experience with both formats now, so you can form opinions, but more importantly, you can back up those opinions.
 That's a really exciting level to be at!
 If you have time now, go ahead and move onto the stretch problems.

-### Task 2b: Exit Ticket

-Once you begin, you will have 15 minutes to answer the questions [here](https://app.codesignal.com/public-test/z2P39aAiiwdSM7XHu/LLXYAwYAzh6FXK).

-The completion of these questions is mandatory for MVP.
-However, passing the quiz doesn't affect your standing as a Lambda School student whatsoever.
-This is Lambda School testing itself!
-Please answer honestly and to the best of your ability without using external references.

 ### Task 3: Stretch Problems

 After finishing your required elements, you can push your work further.
 These goals may or may not be things you have learned in this module but they build on the material you just studied.
 Time allowing, stretch your limits and see if you can deliver on the following optional goals: